morden35/bill_pipeline/README.md

 2. More Robust Storage

-At the moment, bill ids and bill texts (pdf) are store locally in the \/data\/ids\/ and \/data\/bills\/ folders respectively.
-This is fine for smaller scale projects, however it is not ideal to store large number of bill texts on a user's local machine.
+At the moment, bill ids and bill texts (pdf) are store locally.
+This is fine for smaller scale projects, however it is not ideal to store large numbers of bill texts on a user's local machine.
 If a user was interested in doing analyses on all available bill texts (+240,000), a more robust storage solution would be needed.
 [Previous iterations of this project](https://github.com/morden35/bills_nlp_large_scale) used AWS S3 buckets to store bill texts.
 S3 buckets are ideal for storing large unstructured data (e.g. text files, images, video, etc), so they could be a good solution for this issue.

 3. More Robust Input Checks